ILERA 2022

 Between Service Providers and Exploiters?
 Staffing Agencies as Two-Faced Actors in Tight Labor Markets

-Ronny Ehlen, University of Hohenheim
+Ronny EHLEN, University of Hohenheim

 Challenging notions of part-time work: country and occupational differences in employment status reporting

-Janna Besamusca, Utrecht University
+Janna BESAMUSCA, Utrecht University

 Economically dependent self-employment - at the crossroad between labour and civil law